iainbrighton/GitHubRepository/readme.md

 ## GitHubRepository Module ##
-The GitHubRepository module provides a single `Install-GitHubRepository` cmdlet that will download and extract PowerShell modules hosted in a GitHub repository.
-GitHub developement branches often include new and unreleased functionality that may need to be downloaded directly from GitHub until they are officially released.
+The __GitHubRepository__ module provides a single `Install-GitHubRepository` cmdlet that will download and extract PowerShell modules hosted in a GitHub repository.
+GitHub development branches often include new and unreleased functionality that may need to be downloaded directly from GitHub until they are officially released.
 Manually downloading, unblocking and renaming directories is a slow and cumbersome process.
 No longer!

-The `Install-GitHubRepository` cmdlet is primarily intended to help bootstrap the installation of Powershell modules and DSC resources that have not been (yet) published to the PowerShell Gallery or have been updated on a development branch and are needed for testing purposes.
+The `Install-GitHubRepository` cmdlet is primarily intended to help bootstrap the installation of Powershell modules and DSC resources that have not been (yet) published to the [PowerShell Gallery](https://www.powershellgallery.com/) or have been updated on a development branch and are needed for testing purposes.

 As an example, the development branch of the Microsoft-owned Active Directory DSC resource can simply be installed on the local machine by running: